tupol/spark-tools/docs/format-converter.md

   - header defining if the reader should take the first row of the csv file as the column names
   - all types will be assumed string
   - the default value is `false`
-  - if there is a `header` property also defined in the `FormatConverter.input.parserOptions` section, this one will override it
+  - if there is a `header` property also defined in the `FormatConverter.input.options` section, this one will override it
 - `FormatConverter.input.delimiter` *Optional*
   - delimiter defining which separator has to be taken into account to distinct the data in the csv file
   - the default value is `,`
-  - if there is a `delimiter` property also defined in the `FormatConverter.input.parserOptions` section, this one will override it
+  - if there is a `delimiter` property also defined in the `FormatConverter.input.options` section, this one will override it
-- `FormatConverter.input.parserOptions` *Optional*
+- `FormatConverter.input.options` *Optional*
   - due to it's complex structure, this parameter can not be passed as a command line argument, but it can only be passed through the `application.conf` file
   - the csv parser options are defined [here](https://spark.apache.org/docs/2.1.1/api/java/org/apache/spark/sql/DataFrameReader.html#csv(java.lang.String...)).